 See the following concept map to clarify the structure:

-It is very important to note that this is a concept for the final stage of the station, which means that all these functions do not have to be fully working in the first stages especially those who are only required for longer stays.
-Since the main intention in the beginning is to build a station for very short visits only we should start with creating the necessary IT architecture and the most vital functions.
+It is very important to note that this is a concept for the final stage of the station, which means that all these functions of data processing do not have to be fully working in the first stages especially those who are only required for longer stays.
+Since the main intention in the beginning is to build a station for very short visits only, we should start with creating the necessary IT architecture and the most vital functions.
 The only requirement on this architecture will be the ability to add more and more of the functions listed above.

 Technology has changed very much since Sealab and Tektite.
-Most sensoric devices are smaller, cheaper and easier to use.
-Computers have a much higher capacity, are easier to be maintained and much cheaper.
+Most sensor devices are smaller, cheaper and easier to use.
+Computers have a much higher data processing capacity, are easier to be maintained and much cheaper.
 Instead of cables to shore and radio communication there are low cost GSM modems available transmitting video, audio, data and communication in high definition simultaneously.
 Of course, it will be a challenge to overcome some difficulties, but still our advantages today are incomparable to the analogue ages.

 Controlling is consisting of routines and limitations.
 Routines are continuous reading values from the input devices (loop, deutsch: Schleife), compare them with the limit values for low and high alert as well as trend limits stated in the Limitation Value Table.
 In this table there will also be commands, that allow the Operational System to act automatically (conditional branch, deutsch: konditionale Verzweigung) before manual override.
 For example: if there is a minor breech in the shell and water is rising from the moonpool then there should be more air pumped from the reserve tanks into the habitat (without waiting for confirmation), medium alert should be given to habitat, surface and land base.

 The Limitation Value Table should therefore contain the following columns:

 - Name and position of the input device

 - standard value (no alert), e.g. 28 ± 2 °C interior temperature